WillsonSmith/yuzu/README.md

 This is highly tailored to what I need it to be so I never have to fight my build system.
 If there is something missing, or something that feels clunky, I can change it.

+### How to use

+* Build websites and web applications in the [web](https://github.com/WillsonSmith/yuzu/tree/main/web) folder
+* Build browser extensions in the [extension](https://github.com/WillsonSmith/yuzu/tree/main/extension) folder

 ## Projects that have evolved this template